 We object to Darwinism principally because it represents life as something understandable solely in terms of matter.
 It ignores the author of life and within educational institutions tolerates no contrary view.
 We object to creationism because it is little more than a dogmatic reaction against Darwinism: it perpetuates the false association between evolutionary change and common ancestry, and promotes an association, equally false, between creation and the doctrine that the universe is less than 10,000 years old.
 It consequently misrepresents the fossil and geological evidence to a degree that orthodox science – most of which is not ideologically driven – does not.

 We take no position on the age of the Earth, except to point out that its claimed age of 4.6 billion years old rests on the assumption that rates of radioactive decay have always been constant.
 That is a fundamental tenet that science is currently unprepared to question.
 In our opinion, the primary evidence (some of which we discuss) indicates much shorter timescales.

-The research that has gone into developing the new approach has benefited from the financial support of Noah’s Ark Zoo Farm.
+The research that has gone into developing the new approach has benefited from the financial support of Anthony Bush, owner of Noah’s Ark Zoo Farm.
 The zoo also pays for the website’s running costs.
 Located just south of Bristol, UK, it has won awards for ‘green tourism’ and its education offering to schools, and is recognised as a world-leader in the keeping of elephants.
 The relationship with the author of the material published here (who, amongst other qualifications, has a PhD in geology) is at arm’s length.
 Often enough the research has led to outcomes that were both surprising and difficult at first to accommodate (concerning timescales and the magnitude of biological transformations over time), but there remains a commitment to go wherever the truth leads.